openstack/designate/doc/source/rest/v2/zones.rst

     A non-targeted request will not show in a list operation, apart from the owning projects request.
     An targeted request will only show in the targets and owners lists.

-    An un-targeted request can be viewed by any authenticated user.
+    An untargeted request can be viewed by any authenticated user.

     **Example Request**